 - 1. Students must maintain a GPA of 2.0 or better.
 A "C" must be achieved in each course in order to progress to the next step in the Medical Assisting program; - 2.
 Students must attain a numerical grade of 70 or better in each Medical Assisting course, including clinical rotations, to progress in the program; - 3.
 A student must maintain CPR certification and carry professional liability insurance while enrolled in Medical Assisting courses.

 Readmission Policies:

 All current admission requirements must be met before applying for readmission.

-ENGL 1101 Composition and Rhetoric 3

-XXXX xxxx Humanities/Fine Arts Elective 3

-PSYC 1101 Introductory Psychology 3
+ENGL 1101 XXXX xxxx Composition and Rhetoric Humanities/Fine Arts Elective 3 PSYC 1101 Introductory Psychology 3 MATH 1103 Quantitative Skills and Reasoning 3